vesan/vesan.github.com/_posts/2011-07-26-jquery-inline-footnotes-plugin-released.markdown

 Enjoy!

-[^hover]: This content can be anywhere on the page, usually in the bottom.
+[^1]: This content can be anywhere on the page, usually in the bottom.